hanna8008/aesthetic_moodboard_generation/README.md

 ```

 This will:
-* Activate the 'moodgen' envrionment
+* Activate the 'moodgen' Environment
 * Launch 'gui.py' with dropdown menus for mood and color
 * Display the generated image in a pop-up window